Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Abstract

 \section{Abstract}

-Counting and tracking dense crowds in large-scale scenes is a highly practical problem, yet existing methods struggle to address it effectively.
-Most current methods rely on datasets captured by fixed cameras, which cover limited areas and are inadequate for dense crowd analysis in large-scale scenes.
-To bridge this gap, we propose a flexible solution that leverages moving drones to traverse large-scale scenes, and perform video-level crowd counting and tracking of unique pedestrians throughout the entire video.
-To support this task, we introduce MovingDroneCrowd++, the largest video-level dataset specifically designed for dense crowd counting and tracking with moving drones, captured under complex and diverse conditions, including varied flight altitudes, camera angles, and illumination.
-However, existing methods fail to achieve accurate video-level crowd counting or tracking on this dataset.
-To this end, we propose a video-level crowd counting method termed GD\textsuperscript{3}A (\underline{G}lobal \underline{D}ensity map \underline{D}ecomposition via \underline{D}escriptor \underline{A}ssociation).
-Instead of relying on difficult localization, GD\textsuperscript{3}A establishes pixel-level correspondences between pedestrian descriptors across consecutive frames using optimal transport with an adaptive dustbin score.
-These associations guide the decomposition of the predicted global density map into shared, inflow, and outflow density maps.
-Building upon this robust matching framework, we further introduce DVTrack (\underline{D}escriptor \underline{V}oting Track), a pedestrian tracking method that converts descriptor-level matching into instance-level association via a descriptor voting mechanism.
-Experimental results demonstrate that our methods achieve substantial gains in both crowd counting and tracking on videos captured by moving drones under dense crowds and complex motions, reducing the counting error by 47.4\% and improving tracking performance (HOTA) by 39.2\%.
-Code, dataset, and pretrained models are available\textsuperscript{\href{https://github.com/fyw1999/MovingDroneCrowd}{1}}.
+Counting and tracking dense crowds in large-scale scenes is a highly practical yet challenging problem.
+Existing methods mostly rely on fixed-camera datasets with limited scene coverage, making them inadequate for crowd analysis in large-scale scenes.
+To bridge this gap, we introduce MovingDroneCrowd++, the largest video-level dataset dedicated to dense crowd counting and tracking with fast-moving drones, captured under diverse flight altitudes, camera angles, and illumination conditions.
+Existing methods, however, still fail to achieve satisfactory video individual counting or tracking performance under these challenging aerial conditions.
+To this end, we propose GD\textsuperscript{3}A (\underline{G}lobal \underline{D}ensity map \underline{D}ecomposition via group-wise \underline{D}escriptor \underline{A}ssociation), a video individual counting method that first establishes pixel-level correspondences between pedestrian descriptors across frames via optimal transport with an adaptive dustbin score.
+Then, a group-wise association is adopted to guide the decomposition of global density map into shared, inflow, and outflow density maps.
+We further introduce a pedestrian tracking method, DVTrack (\underline{D}escriptor \underline{V}oting Track), which converts descriptor-level matching into instance-level association through descriptor voting.
+Our methods rely on the association results of group-wise multiple descriptors for each pedestrian rather than a single vector.
+Since intra-group matching errors do not affect the final counting and tracking results, our methods are more robust in dense crowds and challenging aerial conditions.
+Experiments show that our methods achieve substantial gains in both crowd counting and tracking on moving-drone videos with dense crowds and complex motions, reducing counting error by 47.4\% and improving tracking accuracy by 64.6\%.
+Code, dataset, and pretrained models are \href{https://github.com/fyw1999/MovingDroneCrowd}{available}.